 - Wall Mount Fireplace – These are fireplaces that are mounted up off of the floor using special mounting brackets.
-They can also be installed within a recessed wall to either be completely flush or only partially recessed.
+They can also be installed within a recessed wall to either be wholly flush or only partially recessed.

-- Fireplace Insert – This one of the types of electric fireplaces that are used to convert existing wood fireplaces into ones that use electricity instead of ones that burn wood.
+- Fireplace Insert – This is one of the types of electric fireplaces that are used to convert existing wood fireplaces into ones that use electricity instead of ones that burn wood.

 - Freestanding Fireplace Heater – These are basic portable heaters with some fireplace aesthetics.
 More often than not, these look tacky and perform poorly at both heating a home and displaying fire effects.
 These should usually be avoided.

-- Electric Fireplace Stove – If you are someone that really prefers that wilderness and rural aesthetic, these are electric fireplaces that are supposed to look like wood stoves.
+- Electric Fireplace Stove – If you are someone that really prefers that wilderness and rural aesthetic, these are modern electric fireplaces that are supposed to look like wood stoves.

 There are many different types of fireplaces for outdoor use.
 Keep in mind that any fireplace with an exposed flame should be placed on a stone walkway or pavers instead of a wooden deck for safety, especially if it has a roaring fire where embers can easily spark off of it.

 Here are the main types of outdoor wood fireplaces:

 - Wood Fire Pit – A standard fire pit that burns wood as its fuel.
 This kind of fire pit can be built into the ground or raised off of the ground in a tabletop style.
 A fire pit is great for roasting marshmallows for s’mores and also looks great as a backyard centerpiece.
 These are the most common type of wood-burning outdoor fireplaces.